 I replaced it with the barrel and cover from the donor movement with a new mainspring.

 Remove the center wheel cock and lift the center wheel.

 Flip the movement to the bottom plate and remove the keyless works.

-Pre-clean the pivot holes and bearing jewels with a peg wood.
-This way, the hardened grease and dirt are removed as much as possible to be cleaned more efficiently.
+Pre-clean the pivot holes and bearing jewels with some peg wood.
+This way, the hardened grease, and dirt are removed as much as possible to be cleaned more efficiently.

 Clean all the parts in the watch cleaning machine.
 Six minutes per bath and the heating chamber will do the trick.

 Start with the lower cap jewels with the end-pieces for the balance and the escape wheel.
 It’s a good idea to also reinstall the set lever at this point.